16Bitt/kdebug/README.md

     	Namespace for resource and debug pod (default "default") -source string
     	Resource name to debug
-  -timeout string
+  -type string
-    	Timeout for the entrypoint.
-Only used if entrypoint is not overridden. (default "30m") -type string
     	Resource type to debug (default "deployment")
 ```